Meet the team

 Liam Forde, Manager - Infrastructure, Built Environment & Sustainability, MPA Ready-Mixed Concrete

+Liam is a chartered civil engineer and is responsible for promoting and providing guidance on the most sustainable and efficient use of ready-mixed concrete.
+Prior to joining the MPA, Liam worked for civil engineering contractors both onsite and as a design manager, primarily in the rail and aviation sectors.
 At the MPA Liam collaborates with other organisations such as CONSTRUCT and the Temporary Works Forum, acting as the voice for use of ready-mixed concrete.
-He is the secretariat for both the UK Concrete Social Outcome Task Group and the Basement Information Centre, and is leading the MPA’s activities for the use of concrete in offshore wind construction.
+He is the secretariat for the UK Concrete Social Outcome Task Group and is leading the MPA’s activities for the use of concrete in offshore wind construction.

-Dr Noushin Khosravi, Head of Sustainability
+Dr Noushin Khosravi, Head of Sustainability, UK Concrete

 Noushin is a civil engineer and has an MSc and PhD in the concrete technology field.
 She is a Chartered Engineer with ICT and was previously at Mott MacDonald working on Metro and Civils projects.
 She is an expert in concrete durability design, concrete assessment and repair, concrete construction systems, and concrete sustainable use.
-She is experienced in delivery of multidisciplinary design packages and complex research programs.
+Noushin is active in various committees including the UK concrete industry’s low carbon concrete task group, Green Construction Board Low Carbon Concrete Group (LCCG), and GCBIWG Pas 2080.

 Dr Rachel Capon, Sustainable Programme Manager, UK Concrete

+Rachel is a chartered meteorologist, with over 18 years’ experience in the construction sector.
 She leads the UK Concrete sustainability data collection programme and created the MPA sector EPDs for cement and concrete.
 She led a DESNZ funded consortium to model the carbon emissions sink due to carbonation of concrete to inform the UK’s international climate reporting.
 She is active in numerous industry committees and task groups, including the UK Net Zero Carbon Building Standard and UKGBC.